-Debt to Total Assets (Total Liabilities/ Total Assets)

-It shows the creditors' contribution to the total resources of the organization.
+Debt to Total Assets (Total Liabilities/ Total Assets) It shows the creditors' contribution to the total resources of the organization.

-Equity to Total Assets (Total Owner's Equity/ Total Assets)

-It shows the extent of owners' contribution to the total resources of the organization.
+Equity to Total Assets (Total Owner's Equity/ Total Assets) It shows the extent of owners' contribution to the total resources of the organization.

-Debt to Equity (Total Liabilities/ Total Owner's Equity)

-It relates the exposure of the creditors to that of the owners.

-Asset to Equity (Total Assets/ Total Owner's Equity)

-It measures the company's leverage.
+Debt to Equity (Total Liabilities/ Total Owner's Equity) It relates the exposure of the creditors to that of the owners.
+Asset to Equity (Total Assets/ Total Owner's Equity) It measures the company's leverage.

-Debt to Total Assets ratio decreased due to the decrease in the Total Assets of the Group's in December 2019, as compared to December 2018.
+Debt to Total Assets ratio decreased due to the decrease in the Total Assets of the Group in December 2019.

-Other leverage ratios increased due to the increase in net income earned by the Group's in 2019.
+Other leverage ratios increased due to the increase in net income earned by the Group in 2019.